luminaxster/swe432-heroku-react/README.md

 # React App in Heroku
+Follow this tutorial get a React project deployed in Heroku, and running it your machine during development.
 ## Getting the repo and creating your own
 First, go your GitHub webpage and create a new empty repo, get the repo's url and replace the string "https:<your_repo>.git" below.
 Now in your shell: